Best Careers for ENFP Personalities

 There are many ways to choose a career path—your interests, your goals and the availability of opportunities are all part of the decision.
 Our unique personalities and tendencies can also play a role in our career choices.
-The Myers–Briggs Type Indicator (MBTI) questionnaire is one method that can help people understand their psychological preferences and their decision-making styles.
-By understanding the qualities of your personality type, you can identify and pursue the best ENFP careers that align with your natural strengths in areas like:
+The Myers–Briggs Type Indicator questionnaire is one method that can help people understand their psychological preferences and their decision-making styles.
+By understanding the qualities of your personality type, you can identify and pursue the best careers that align with your natural strengths.
+In this article, we explore possible career paths for ENFP personality types.

 ENFP stands for Extraversion – Intuition – Feeling – Perception, characteristics identified by the Myers-Briggs test.
 This can be a powerful combination in many workplaces.
 The ENFP type is generally innovative, inspiring and often unafraid of taking risks.
 ENFPs makeup approximately 8% of the general population and includes more women than men.
 They are highly perceptive when understanding how individuals and groups function, making them natural leaders inside organizations.
 ENFPs seek excitement, enjoy abstract and experiential learning, and seek maximum potential in their career experiences and in others.